onepanelio/docs/docs/CVAT/create_annotation_model.md

 ### frcnn-res50-coco

-This dataset provides a pre-trained model and a config file for faster-rcnn-resnet50 model.
+You will find the pre-trained model and a config file for faster-rcnn-resnet50 model.
 This is a type of faster-rcnn model with ResNet50 backbone.
 If you are not sure about which model to use then we recommend you use SSD based model (i.e ssd-mobilenet-v2).
 If you are looking for more complex and accurate model then check out frcnn-res101-coco or frcnn-inc-resv2-atr-coco.

 Depending upon your data, you can set epochs to train your model.
 There is no standard value which can work for all datasets.
 You generally have to try different number of epochs to get the best model.
 Ideally, you do so by monitoring loss of your model while training.
 But if you are looking for a recommendation.
 Then, we recommend you set epochs as follows: (number of images / batch_size (default: 1)) * 500.
 For instance, if you have 100 images, then your epochs will be 50000(rounded).
 Please note that the model will be trained using a pre-trained model, so you don't need to train as long as you would have to when not using the pre-trained model.